- How is colorectal cancer treated?

 This operation requires general anesthesia (you will be asleep).
 As with a low anterior resection or a colo-anal anastomosis, the usual hospital stay for an AP resection is 4 to 7 days, depending on your overall health.
 Recovery time at home may be 3 to 6 weeks.

-Pelvic exenteration: If the rectal cancer is growing into nearby organs, a pelvic exenteration may be recommended.
+If the rectal cancer is growing into nearby organs, a pelvic exenteration may be recommended.
 This is an extensive operation.
 Not only will the surgeon remove the rectum, but also nearby organs such as the bladder, prostate (in men), or uterus (in women) if the cancer has spread to these organs.
 You will need a colostomy after pelvic exenteration.
-If the bladder is removed, you will also need a urostomy (opening where urine exits the front of the abdomen and is held in a portable pouch).
+If the bladder is removed, you will also need a urostomy (opening in the front of the abdomen where urine exits and is held in a portable pouch).

 Side effects of colorectal surgery

 Potential side effects of surgery depend on several factors, including the extent of the operation and a person's general health before surgery.
 Most people will have at least some pain after the operation, but it usually can be controlled with medicines if needed.
 Eating problems usually resolve within a few days of surgery.